Lily Eskelsen García: Labor leadership

-The press coverage she received as a result of the Teacher of the Year award encouraged her to run for office, and in 1990 she won a write-in election as president of the Utah Education Association, an affiliate of the National Education Association (NEA).
+The press coverage she received as a result of the Teacher of the Year award encouraged her to run for office, and in 1990, she won a write-in election as president of the Utah Education Association, an affiliate of the National Education Association (NEA).
 One of her initiatives as president was to organize the Children at Risk Foundation; she served as its first president.
 She also served as president of Utah Retirement Systems.

-In 1996, she was elected to the NEA Executive Committee.
+In 1996, she was elected to the NEA executive committee.
 In 2002, she was elected NEA Secretary-Treasurer with 78 percent of the vote, the first time a four-candidate race was decided on the first ballot.
 She served two three-year terms as treasurer, under NEA president Reg Weaver.
 On July 4, 2008, she was elected NEA vice-president, and she was re-elected at the 2011 NEA Representative Assembly with over 90% of the vote.
-At the 2014 NEA Representative Assembly in Denver, Colorado, she was elected NEA President and served as NEA President until September 1, 2020, when she was succeeded by Becky Pringle.
+At the 2014 NEA Representative Assembly in Denver, Colorado, she was elected NEA President and served as NEA president until September 1, 2020, when she was succeeded by Becky Pringle.

-Eskelsen García is a national leader among Hispanic educators; she addressed the Congressional Hispanic Caucus Institute Public Policy Conference in September 2008.
+In September 2008, Eskelsen García addressed the Congressional Hispanic Caucus Institute Public Policy Conference.
 Her education advice for parents has been published in Time, Working Mother, and Woman's World, and she has been featured on Fox News's Hannity & Colmes and CNN's Lou Dobbs Tonight.
 She has been the invited keynote speaker for hundreds of education events across the United States and was highlighted by Education World in their "Best Conference Speakers" edition.
 She writes a blog, "Lily's Blackboard," covering the latest education issues.

 Her union leadership has included writing protest songs, such as one about the No Child Left Behind Act.
-As vice president, she has been part of NEA's recent emphasis on working with the American labor movement; she appeared in Washington, D.C. on December 10, 2009, with labor leaders from the Teamsters and the AFL-CIO to speak out against taxing health-care benefits, where she said, "We should tax the millionaires, not teachers and bus drivers."
+As vice president, she was part of NEA's emphasis on working with the American labor movement; she appeared in Washington, D.C. on December 10, 2009, with labor leaders from the Teamsters and the AFL-CIO to speak out against taxing health-care benefits.